-You can also keep food chilled throughout the party by filling a kiddie pool with ice and placing dishes like potluck salads, dips and refrigerated desserts on top.
+You can also keep food chilled throughout the party by filling a kiddie pool with ice and placing dishes like potluck salads, crowd-pleasing dips and icebox desserts on top.
 Just make sure to set it on top of a table so it’s off the ground and easy for people, not critters, to reach.

 6. Serve with speed.